Telephone interview, October 2021

 DJ: Coffee.
 [Laughs] Exactly!
 Oh my goodness.

-DJ: Well it was actually quite strange.
+DJ: It was actually quite strange.
 I was nicely asleep and my phone, which I had by my bed going ‘rrrrrr’, so I look at the you know ‘what’s this all about?’ dinging, and there’s a text in there from my sister-in-law who lives in California, in Santa Cruz, and she says, let’s see, I’ll look at the text, she says, I thought it was some kind of a prank, anyway it said, I don’t know, it’s buried back here now, I get so many texts.
 But it said something like ‘someone’s been trying to reach you by the name of Thomas Perlmann, and I didn’t want to give him your phone number, so… but here’s his phone number’.
 And she said, ‘I looked him up on the web, he seems like a reasonable guy’ or something like that.
 Anyway, so, then I said ‘okay, well then…’ It came on my wife’s phone too so she kind of woke up.
 And I said ‘what do you think about this’.
 So she called and he said, ‘I’ve been trying to get a hold of David, so then I spoke to him, and he said ‘I have about three minutes and I’m so happy to talk to you but I now have to go out and do the announcements, so call me back in an hour’.
 So I have to call him back in, you know, 20 minutes.
 Anyway, so that’s how it happened.

 AS: That’s an absolutely marvellous story, and how wonderful to have two gatekeepers protecting you – your sister and your wife.